jessicamyee/fgli-college-prep-resource-hub/README.md

 Based on my previous experience with P1, I spent much more time than I anticipated on the styling front.
 Since P1, I've found more resources to support me in styling, so I look forward to that part of the project.

 ### Opportunities:
 I'm excited for the Post-MVP version of this app where I'll explore user authorization and authentication.
-This will prevent bots and trolls from sabotaging the primary purpose of this project.
+This will prevent bots and trolls from interfering with the primary purpose of this project.

 ### Threats:
 I'm still a little shaky with class-based React.
-Especially given that we'll need to incorporate both class and functional React I may need to do a quick refresher on class class-based React.
+Especially given that we'll need to incorporate both class and functional React I may need to do a quick refresher on class-based React.